Eduardo Coudet: Rosario Central

-On 12 December 2014, Coudet was officially named as the new head coach of Rosario Central, replacing Miguel Angel Russo.
+On 12 December 2014, Coudet was named as the new head coach of Rosario Central, replacing Miguel Ángel Russo.
 As his assistant, he selected former Argentina international Ariel Garcé, who had a previous brief stint with Central.
-Aiming to reinforce his squad, Coudet contacted various ex-Central players, including Marco Ruben, Cristian Villagra (both playing in Ukraine at the time) and Cesar Delgado, convincing them to join for the 2015 season.
-Among others, Coudet also managed to sign defender Pablo Álvarez and midfielders José Luis Fernández and Gustavo Colman.
+Aiming to reinforce his squad, Coudet contacted various ex-Central players, including Marco Ruben, Cristian Villagra (both playing in Ukraine at the time) and César Delgado, convincing them to join for the 2015 season.
+Among others, Coudet also managed to sign defender Pablo Álvarez, midfielders José Luis Fernández, and Gustavo Colman.

-Coudet's official debut began with a surprise 1–0 win away to reigning champions Racing.
-Central followed up this win with four consecutive victories.
+Coudet's debut was a surprise 1–0 win away to reigning champions Racing Club, followed with four consecutive victories.
 Coudet's side had a 13-game undefeated streak until an eventual 2–0 loss away to River Plate.
 Central bounced back quickly, inflicting on rivals Newell's an unprecedented fourth consecutive derby loss.
 Coudet's team finished 2015 in third place, and narrowly missed out on the 2014–15 Copa Argentina Championship after a controversial 2–0 final loss to Boca Juniors, after a dubious penalty decision and an offside goal put the tie beyond reach.